parasecurity/MHL_lab/README.md

 # Lab Website

-Static GitHub Pages site for a university lab.
+Static GitHub Pages site for a MHL lab.

 ## Edit the content